goncaloe/snippets/README.md

 # Snippets Manager
 Tool to manage local HTML snippets written in PHP (based on yii2).

-With this tool you can edit, save, organize, and preview all your small HTML snippets in one place.
+With this tool you can organize, preview, edit and save all your HTML snippets in one place.
 This is the missing tool for designers to organize their snippets.

 ![Snippets Manager](https://webzop.com/images/pages/1fb8d70e-e33d-4fe7-986d-a56b5260cf2d.jpg)